How to Find the Best Meal Replacement Shakes for Crohn’s Disease

 What Are the Best Crohn’s Disease Meal Replacement Shakes?

-Finally, there are a few types of ingredients that you should always avoid, including food additives, dairy-based proteins, and protein concentrates and isolates.
+Among these problematic ingredients are food additives, dairy-based proteins, and protein concentrates and isolates.

 avoid food additives